When financial ambitions are the main driving force behind a movie instead of any real talent, there is no way you can hide your incompetence

 Written and directed by David Ayer.
 Based on characters from DC Comics.
 Starring Will Smith, Jared Leto, Margot Robbie, Joel Kinnaman, Viola Davis, Jai Courtney, Jay Hernandez, Adewale Akinnuoye-Agbaje, Cara Delevingne, Karen Fukuhara, Ike Barinholtz, Scott Eastwood and Adam Beach.

 A group of villains are forced to work together and save the world.
 Sounds pretty exciting, doesn’t it?
-Indeed, that is a very promising idea, but Suicide Squad is proof that in the wrong hands any great premise can sink like the Titanic if the main force driving it is pure commercial ambition ($$$) instead of real talent behind it.
-Even that brief hint of irreverent lunacy that we see when the producers’ names first appear on the screen (you will know what I mean when you see it too) is a promise that never delivers.
-The only true villainy here seems to be that everyone involved in committing this atrocious movie is giving us the finger and saying with an evil laugh: “you won’t have your money back, loser.”
+Indeed, that is a very promising idea, but Suicide Squad is proof that in the wrong hands, any great premise can sink like the Titanic if the main force driving it is pure commercial ambition ($$$) instead of real talent.
+Even that brief hint of irreverent lunacy that we see when the producers’ names first appear on the screen (you will know when you see it) is a promise that never delivers.
+The only true villainy here seems to be that everyone involved in committing this atrocious movie is giving us the finger and saying with an evil laugh that you won’t get your money back.

-“What makes you think you can control them?,” someone asks Waller still in the movie’s first act.
-Why, that is a very good question – in fact the most important in the whole movie.
-When we see a big threat emerge to destroy the world precisely because of that stupid plan in the first place, it doesn’t take a genius to realize that they can’t control them.
+“What makes you think you can control them?” someone asks Waller right in the first act.
+Why, that is a very good question — in fact, the most important in the entire movie.
+When we see a big threat emerge to destroy the world precisely because of that stupid plan in the first place, it doesn’t take a genius to realize that they cannot control them.
 And this is only the beginning.
-Along the way there are way too many signs that this plan simply doesn’t work.
-Now, I find it baffling that no one is able to figure out the obvious or ever decides to just shut down the whole goddamn project at once – especially after the umpteenth time someone tries to escape or something goes terribly wrong to put everyone in danger.
+Along the way, there are more and more signs that this plan simply doesn’t work.
+It is baffling that no one is able to figure out the obvious or ever decides to just shut down the whole goddamn project at once — especially after the hundredth time someone tries to escape or something goes terribly wrong, putting everyone in danger.

 But what can you expect from a messy script that has no idea what it is trying to do?
-It can’t even justify the presence of The Joker (Jared Leto) in it (all his scenes could be excised from the movie and nothing would change, really).
+It can’t even justify the presence of The Joker (Jared Leto) in any of it (all his scenes could be excised from Suicide Squad, and nothing would change).
 Everything is so poorly written that the attempts at character development are a total failure too.
 The characters remain sketchy and more cartoonish than in the old Batman TV series of the 1960s.
 The structure is awful, taking forever in an endlessly expository first act only to introduce the characters.
 But what is unforgivable is that there is no fun.
 Everything is lazy and dull.
 Even the last-minute humor thrown in to save it from being another cure for insomnia like Batman v Superman: Dawn of Justice falls flat.

 In fact, you know something is doomed to failure when you see that the powers that be (that is, Warner Bros. executives) demanded reshoots to include humor in order to counterbalance the grittiness intended by the director.
-It is commercial needs vs artistic freedom.
+It’s commercial needs vs artistic freedom.
 No one wins.
 And the sense of humor forced into the movie is silly and intrusive.
-I don’t know how anyone could laugh when Harley Quinn asks someone: “Do I have a hickey or something?”
-It is just terrible.
-Much like the dialogue, actually.
-The whole initial tête-à-tête between Deadshot and his little daughter, for instance, is full of cringe-inducing clichés, including her begging with whiny eyes “Daddy, don’t do it, please!” to convince him from not killing Batman (Ben Affleck, in a cameo).
+I can’t see anyone laughing when Harley Quinn asks someone: “Do I have a hickey or something?”
+It’s just terrible, much like the dialogue, actually.
+The whole initial tête-à-tête between Deadshot and his little daughter, for instance, is full of cringe-inducing clichés, including her begging with whiny eyes “Daddy, don’t do it, please!” to convince him not to kill Batman (Ben Affleck, in a cameo).